 10459 Tuxford St., Sun Valley, CA 91352

 The Theodore Payne Foundation “inspires and educates Southern Californias about the beauty and ecological benefits of California native plant landscapes.”
 On this 22-acre site you’ll find a seed room, bookstore, art gallery, native plant nursery, demonstration garden, and hiking trails.
-The Theodore Payne Foundation is open Thursday through Saturday from 8:30 am to 4:30 pm, closed Sunday through Wednesday.
+The Theodore Payne Foundation is generally open Thursday through Saturday from 8:30 am to 4:30 pm, closed Sunday through Wednesday.
 There is no admission fee.
+At this time, the grounds, nursery, and bookstore remain closed.